Dovalization/open-imageboard-monorepo/README.md

 # **OpenBoard** 🗣️

-**OpenBoard** is an open-source, self-hostable discussion board/forum built for privacy-conscious communities, niche interests, hobbyists, and anyone looking for a space to share ideas and engage in discussions.
-It is designed to be a modern alternative to discussion boards, offering a user-friendly interface and a range of features to enhance the discussion experience
+**OpenBoard** is an open-source, self-hostable meesage board/forum built for privacy-conscious communities, niche interests, hobbyists, and anyone looking for a space to share ideas and engage in discussions.
+It is designed to be a modern alternative to message boards, offering a user-friendly interface and a range of features to enhance the discussion experience

 Inspired the old internet forums and websites lile 4chan, Reddit, and Twitter, OpenBoard aims to provide a plarform to share ideas, discuss topics, and build communities around shared interests.
 It is designed to be a lightweight, fast, and easy-to-use platform that can easily be self-hosted.